Location: Anchorage, Alaska

 Client: Roman Catholic Church

-Market Sectors: Worship
+Market Sectors: Community

 Architects Alaska worked with Our Lady of Guadalupe Parish for two years with programming and conceptual design services prior to starting design for this new sanctuary building.
 The existing worship space, designed by CCC Architects Alaska in 1977, is more of a multi-use space.
 Following services, the walls and dividers had to be rearranged for other uses.
 The new building provides a permanent worship space for approximately 600 persons, with overflow seating in the narthex and in the Our Lady of Guadalupe shrine.